-A Cappella Groups at Princeton
+A Cappella Groups at Princeton University

-In 2007 the Princeton University launched a campus-wide arts initiative to make the performing arts central to the Princeton experience because engagement with the arts broadens the participants perspectives, enhances their creativity and enriches their lives.
+In 2007 Princeton University launched a campus-wide arts initiative to make the performing arts central to the Princeton experience, because engagement with the arts broadens the participants perspectives, enhances their creativity and enriches their lives.
 This recent emphasis on the performing arts builds on a long history of performing arts traditions.
-One of these traditions that has directly involved thousands of students and enriched the campus live for all students and alumni is the formation of a cappella groups.
+One of these traditions that has directly involved thousands of students and enriched the campus life for all students and alumni is the formation of a cappella groups.
 This article is an accounting of the history of those groups.

 A cappella music on college campuses in the United States started at Northwestern University School of Music in 1906 by the founding of the first permanent a capella group, the Northwestern A Cappella Choir.
 At the College of New Jersey, the graduating class of 1760 gathered on the steps of Nassau Hall to sing their favorite songs, giving birth to the tradition of outdoor step singing that continues to today.
 Princeton University’s first permanent a cappella group was formed in 1941 as the Nassoons.